 The Asian financial crisis of 1997-1998 markedly affected stock markets and exchange rates in nine East Asian countries: Hong Kong, Indonesia, Japan, Korea, Malaysia, Philippines, Singapore, Taiwan and Thailand.
-See Kaminsky and Schmukler (1999) for a chronology of the crisis, from the official onset marked by the devaluation of the Thai baht on 2 July 1997 up to the resignation of Indonesian President Suharto in May 1998.
-Kaminsky and Schmukler (1999) suggest the presence of important contagion effects in those markets, based on an analysis of identified market jitters.
-More recent analysis by Dungey, Fry and Martin (2004) suggests, however, that increased exchange rate volatility observed in Australia and New Zealand around that time was not due to contagion, or unanticipated factors, from Asian countries but rather to common (anticipated) world factors.
-As Dungey, Fry and Martin (2004) note, the most obvious anticipated linkages between markets are via economic fundamentals, such as trade linkages.
+See Kaminsky & Schmukler (1999) for a chronology of the crisis, from the official onset marked by the devaluation of the Thai baht on 2 July 1997 up to the resignation of Indonesian President Suharto in May 1998.
+Kaminsky & Schmukler (1999) suggest the presence of important contagion effects in those markets, based on an analysis of identified market jitters.
+More recent analysis by Dungey et al. (2004) suggests, however, that increased exchange rate volatility observed in Australia and New Zealand around that time was not due to contagion from Asian countries, or unanticipated factors, but rather to common (anticipated) world factors such as trade linkages.
 This is one context in which changes in short term visitor arrivals to New Zealand from Asian countries around 1997-1998 can be viewed, since tourism has become such an important sector of the New Zealand economy, as noted above.
 In particular, Korea is one of the five source countries with the largest current proportion of visitors to New Zealand (Table 1).
-A large decline in visitors from Korea, starting in late 1997 and continuing throughout 1998, is evident in Figure 1.